 Regional STEM employment has closely followed national economic trends, increasing during 2003-07 then decreasing significantly from 2008-09 due to the most recent recession.
 Beginning in 2010, STEM employment in the region has steadily recovered and added nearly 58,000 additional jobs above its pre-recession peak.

 Since 2001, STEM occupation growth in the region has been much slower than in peer metropolitan areas.
 Between 2001-17, the total number of STEM jobs in the region grew by 17.5 percent, slightly over one-half the growth rate in Washington, D.C.
 (31.2 percent) and lagging behind Boston (25.8 percent), New York (25.4 percent), and Los Angeles (19.0 percent).

 Although the U.S. is a leader in the field of scientific innovation, standardized tests show that many students perform poorly in STEM subjects relative to students in other developed nations.
 The U.S. also lags in producing graduates with core STEM degrees, such as natural science or engineering.
 Mediocre STEM student performance in the U.S. has garnered increasing attention in recent years and has led to the passage of education reforms aimed at enriching STEM curriculum at the federal level.
 Many of the fastest growing and highest paying career fields require STEM skills, and providing students with adequate STEM educations will help prepare them for the demands of future occupations.

 About the Data

-Economic Modeling Specialists International (EMSI) data are used to estimate total STEM employment in the seven-county CMAP region.
-STEM employment reported here includes STEM occupations as classified by the federal Standard Occupation Code (SOC) Policy Committee in 2010.
+Economic Modeling Specialists International (Emsi) data are used to estimate total STEM employment in the seven-county CMAP region.
+STEM employment reported here uses 2018 Standard Occupation Code (SOC) data corresponding to STEM occupations as classified by the federal SOC Policy Committee in 2010.